Weathering Mix - 240ml / 8oz. plastic bottles

 the pigment has a tendency to ‘settle’.
 Use straight from the bottle.
 We

-don’t wipe the stain off, unless using our ‘Cottage White’.
+don’t wipe the stain off, unless using one of our pigment colours.
 You may

 want to wipe this stain off, depending on the effect desired.
 We really